datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

-# Pushing and pulling changes
+# Pushing and pulling Changes

 Now that you have learned how to create a repository and clone it, it's time to start using repositories to manage projects and work with collaborators.
 In this lesson you will learn about new git commands for publishing changes so that others can see them.
 You will also learn a git command for incorporating changes made by others in your local copy of a repository.